Harisanthosh/SupplyChainFarming/README.md

-Welcome to Supply Chain TrueSource Demo :
+Welcome to Supply Chain Traccking Demo :

-Done by Gajapathy, Shankaranarayanan and Hari Santhosh for CodeGladiators Bosch Blockchain challenge

 Our Demo comprises of three parts: